DevExpress/testcafe/docs/articles/documentation/test-api/selecting-page-elements/examples-of-working-with-dom-elements.md

 ---
 # Examples of Working with DOM Elements

-This document shows how to work with page DOM in frequent real-world situations.
+This document shows how to work with DOM elements in frequent real-world situations.

 * [Accessing Page Element Properties](#accessing-page-element-properties)
 * [Getting a Page Element Using Custom Logic](#getting-a-page-element-using-custom-logic)